safaris since 1995

 - Kordofan Giraffe have pale legs and bellies.
 Their pretty irregular patches are a gentle warm chestnut with rich golden separations.

 - The mega herds of western & central savanna buffalo are a mixture of black and vivid chestnut, with sleek coats and slightly smaller horns.
-They seem a tad less irritable than their southern neighbours, and they are certainly less relaxed.
+They seem a tad less irritable than their southern neighbours, and they are certainly much more relaxed.
 They stampede off in a storm of dust at the sight of our vehicle.

 - The crocodiles here are smaller, and are the West African version of Nile crocodile (recently recognised as separate sub species).
 Our guide said they were ‘pescatarian’ and no danger to animals or man.
 A fact proved when we watch their fishing skills in the Salamat River.